The data behind every confident pay decision just got a lot stronger

 To every organization in this network

-Peer belongs to every organization that has connected an HRIS feed, submitted a data file, or matched a job.
-Every one of those choices makes the network stronger, not just for the organization that made it, but for every other organization that benefits from the depth.
+The success of Peer comes from every organization and comp team that has connected an HRIS feed, submitted a data file, or matched a job.
+Each contribution makes the Peer network stronger for everyone.

 Peer is data infrastructure that produces real confidence.
 Not scraped, not self-reported, not aggregated from sources that disagree with each other.
-Reported by HR professionals, validated at the source, and refreshed continuously so that when the market moves, your data moves with it.
+Reported by HR professionals, validated at the source, and more regularly refreshed so that comp teams can make complex decisions supported by data they trust.

 That is what we are building.
 At 10.2 million incumbents, we are just getting started.